fenrishunter500/FATEBOOK/New Skills.md

 	Stress respectively, these bonus stress boxes do not stack.
 For example, say a Mahou Shoujo starts the game with a Fair (+2) in Magic Fight and Magic Shoot and a Good (+3) in Magic Utility, she gains an extra stress box.
-If
+If she were to increase her Magic Fight to Good (+3) as well, she would only gain a single additional stress box, for a cumulative two extra stress boxes.

 ## Skill Modifications